 Never, ever close a deal unless the buyer gives you cash.

 There is a lot of fraud when it comes to buying and selling these days, especially when it comes to high ticket items.
 Accepting anything other than cash puts you at risk.

 You may be wondering how to do this, but it’s quite simple.
-Tell your buyer that you must have a nonrefundable cash deposit of at least $1,000 before you will sign a binder or sales contract.
+Tell your buyer that you must have cash!

 - If he wants your coach, he’ll provide the cash.

 - If he can’t afford to buy it or is playing you, he won’t.

 When it comes time to settle the deal, have your buyer contact his bank to tell them he will be making a large cash withdrawal and ask them when it will be ready.

 Go to the bank with him, count the money and sign all documents, making sure that you have copies of everything for yourself.